metacpan/metacpan-cpan-extracted/distros/N/Net-Z3950-FOLIO/doc/from-pod/Net-Z3950-FOLIO-Config.md

         `$2`, etc., to parenthesized sub-expressions in the pattern.
 (If this statement means nothing to you, you need to [go and read about regular expressions](https://perldoc.perl.org/perlretut).)

+        Replacement strings may also include sequences of the form _%{fieldname}_, where _fieldname_ is either a simple control-field tag such as `001` or a field-and-subfield combination like `245$a`.
+Such sequences cause the value of the specified field within the current record to be interpolated, so that for example a replacement string `%{001}/%{245a}` will cause the text that matches the regular expression to be replaced by the contents of the `001` and `245$a` fields separated by a slash.

+        This mechanism yields a powerful and general facility allowing installations with complex requirements to generate exactly the detail they need.
+For example, it can be used to implement fallbacks, as in this case where if `952$2` has no value it's replaced by the value in `952$b`.
+(This could be used for situations like reporting the item-level copy-number if that's present, but falling back to the holdings-level copy-number if not.)

+            "952$2": [
+              { "op": "regsub", "pattern": "^$", "replacement": "%{952$b}" }
+            ]

+        Or a location string could be built in the `$z` subfield from fragments in `$1`, `$2` and `$2`:

+            "952$z": [
+              { "op": "regsub", "pattern": ".*", "replacement": "%{952$1}/%{952$2}/%{952$3}" }
+            ]

     - `flags`